musakius/Food-delivery-2-on__JavaScript__udemy/README.md

-This is an educational project using JavaScript / AJAX(axios) / HTML / CSS.
+This is an educational project using JavaScript / AJAX(axios) / webpack / HTML / CSS.